run-llama/finetune-embedding/README.md

 The key idea here is that we can leverage an LLM to generate hypothetical questions that are best answered by a given piece of context.
 This allows us to generate synthetic positive pairs of (query, relevant documents) in a scalable way without requiring human labellers.

 More concretely, we first process the given documents into a corpus of text chunks.
-Then for each text chunk, we use LLM to generate a few hypothetical questions that can be answered with information form that text chunk.
+Then for each text chunk, we use LLM to generate a few hypothetical questions that can be answered with information from that text chunk.
 Finally, we collect all pairs of questions and text chunks as the dataset.

 **2. Finetuning an opensource embedding model**

 We leverage the high-level model fitting API from `sentencetransformers` to very easily setup a training process.
-We use `MultipleNegativesRankingLoss` as the training object and `InformationRetrievalEvaluator` as the evaluator during training.
+We use `MultipleNegativesRankingLoss` as the training objective and `InformationRetrievalEvaluator` as the evaluator during training.
 We use the opensource "BAAI/bge-small-en" as the base model and train for a small number of epochs.

 **3. Evaluating the embedding model**